jekyllgrim/ZScript_Basics/Weapons.md

 Note, however, that if your Fire animation ends before the HeatGaugeFiring animation, the HeatGaugeFiring animation will still be drawn before it reaches `stop`, and only then HeatGaugeReady will be drawn.

+*This chapter is a work-in-progress.
+To be revised/completed.*

 ------

 🔵 [>> Next: Arrays](Arrays.md)